xavdid/website/source/posts/2014-12-16-augmenting-automation-on-ios.html.md

 Workflow can chain together a surprising (and growing!) number of tasks that makes your life more awesome.
 With Pythonista, you're mostly only limited by your creativity (and a couple of system-level quirks that'll probably get worked out soonish).

+If you're curious what Workflow is capable of, check out all of the Macstories [coverage](https://www.macstories.net/tag/workflow/).

 So, go forth and make awesome things (and let me know how it goes [@xavdid](https://twitter.com/xavdid))!

-[^1]: For more information on how amazing Workflow is, check out Macstories' superb [article](http://www.macstories.net/reviews/workflow-review-integrated-automation-for-ios-8/) outlining some of the detailed features

-[^2]: Frustratingly, there are separate launch center apps for iPhone and iPad.
+[^1]: Frustratingly, there are separate launch center apps for iPhone and iPad.
 But, especially for $1 (on sale, as they are now), it's totally worth it.

-[^3]: The reason I specifically pass `Nothing` into the pythonista script is that there's currently a bug where if anything is passed in, the script doesn't run.
-In theory, the workflow could be edited to pass in the url of the feed
+[^2]: The reason I specifically pass `Nothing` into the pythonista script is that there's currently a bug where if anything is passed in, the script doesn't run.
+In theory, the workflow could be edited to pass in the url of the feed.